-Since 2010, a group of over 270 brilliant artists have collaborated using BalletCollective's signature process to create an acclaimed repertory of 20+ ballets.
+Since 2010, a group of 280+ world-class artists have collaborated using BalletCollective's signature interdisciplinary process to create a repertory of 20+ ACCLAIMED ballets.

 The works listed here are available for booking and touring.

-Please contact Kristen Segin at kristen@balletcollective.com with inquiries.
+Please contact Cara Lonergan at cara@balletcollective.com with inquiries.

 Love Me While I'm Here

 (2023) 18 minutes.
 5 dancers.
 Composer Robert Honstein.
-Choreography Omar Román de Jesús.
+Choreography Omar Román de Jesús, Recipient of BalletCollective’s 2023 Commission for Developing Choreographers.
 Inspired by visual artist Kathrin Linkersdorff.
 Lighting Design Ben Rawson, Costumes by Karen Young

 “Graceful and mesmerizing like leaves cascading from a tree…Effortlessly intertwining” -Six Degrees Dance